FrostbiteDragon/Frostware.Result/README.md

          return Result.Fail(); //returns Fail {ErrorMessage = ""}
 }
 ```
 You may of noticed that we are returning both a Fail\<int> and a Fail\<Foo>.
 You can do that!
 Since you should be handling all possible states of your result this won't be a problem at all.
 Just make sure your method's summery is clear about how it works and what it may return.
+See the \<returns /> tag for an example

 ## Result Handling
 It is recomended to pattern match over the result, either with a switch statement,